zlargon/voc/README.md

 Download and play English vocabulary's audio by command line.

-The audio will be downloaded to directory `~/vocabulary` (this is configurable), and played by command line [`afplay`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/afplay.1.html) (this is configurable)
+The audio will be downloaded to directory `~/vocabulary` (this is configurable), and played by command line [`afplay`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/afplay.1.html) (this is configurable too)

 English online dictionary website:
  - [Webster](http://www.merriam-webster.com/)